 Yes, Oolong milk tea contains caffeine because it’s made using Oolong tea.
 This type of tea contains a similar amount of caffeine to green tea.
 Nevertheless, this milk tea contains much less caffeine than a cup of coffee.

-This Oolong Milk Tea recipe is not vegan, because it contains dairy.
+This Oolong Bubble Tea recipe is not vegan, because it contains dairy.
 However, you can make this recipe vegan by substituting the milk with a plant-based alternative.

 Oolong Milk Tea can only be made with Oolong tea.
 Although you can use a different type of tea (black or green), the drink will be a different type of milk tea, not Oolong Milk Tea.